dask/dask/docs/source/array-blaze.rst

 thinks about blocked algorithms and directed acyclic graphs.

-Blaze reasons about and optimizes the expressions that a user types in, optimizing order of execution, operator fusion, checking type errors, etc..
+Blaze reasons about and optimizes the expressions that a user types in, optimizing order of execution, operator fusion, checking type errors, and so on.
 Blaze applies these optimizations and then translates to a variety of computational systems, passing work off to them.
 One such computational system is dask.array.